Mike Baird

-Early career
+Early life

 Born in Melbourne, Baird is the son of Judy and Bruce Baird.
 His father was Deputy Leader of the New South Wales Liberal Party and Member of Parliament representing the electoral district of Northcott, and later a Member of the Australian House of Representatives, representing the Division of Cook, for the Liberal Party.

-Baird attended The King's School, Parramatta, and spent time living in the U.S. while his father served as head of the Australian trade commission in New York City.
+He attended The King's School, Parramatta, and spent time living in the U.S. while his father served as head of the Australian trade commission in New York City.
 Baird graduated with a Bachelor of Arts with majors in Economics and Government from the University of Sydney in 1989.
 Baird also studied at Regent College in Vancouver, British Columbia, Canada, initially intending to enter the Anglican ministry, but while there decided to pursue a career in investment banking and later politics.

 Political career

 In 1999, Baird unsuccessfully sought preselection for the seat of Manly.
 Baird then returned to investment banking, working for the National Australia Bank for a time in London, before returning to Sydney to work for HSBC Australia.

-Baird again sought, this time successfully, Liberal Party preselection for the seat of Manly and went on to defeat the sitting independent member David Barr by 3.4% at the 2007 state election.
+He again sought, this time successfully, Liberal Party preselection for the seat of Manly and went on to defeat the sitting independent member David Barr by 3.4% at the 2007 state election.
 After initially serving in a range of junior shadow ministries, Baird was promoted to the position of Shadow Treasurer in 2008 and touted as a future Liberal leader.

 Following the election of the O'Farrell government in 2011, Baird was appointed Treasurer, although O'Farrell removed some of Baird's ministerial responsibilities, transferring the authority for land tax, gaming tax, payroll tax, public service superannuation and the Office of State Revenue to Greg Pearce, the Minister for Finance and Services.
 Baird has campaigned against dangerous drinking, voted against embryonic stem research and euthanasia, does not support same-sex marriage or same-sex adoption and has stated that his strongest preference is not to support abortion in most circumstances.
 He is strongly in favour of Australia becoming a republic.

-In 2015, Baird supported calls for increasing the GST to 15%.
+In 2015, he supported calls for increasing the GST to 15%.